 Globally, there have developed a number of international organizations with borders as their primary focus.
 These include the Association for Borderlands Studies (ABS), which continues to develop in Europe after emerging on the west coast of North America, and Border Regions in Transition (BRIT), born in the aftermath of the Cold War in Europe and expanding into Latin America and Asia.
 While such organizations have made determined efforts to expand their geographical reach in recent years, though, the west, broadly conceived, remains at the center of the analysis.
 Meanwhile, in Asia, networks such as the Asian Borderlands Research Network (ABRN) are testament to the growing salience of border studies for the continent, but the institutionalization of this interest across the continent as a whole remains somewhat patchy, with the geographical focus of ABRN on southeast Asia and “zomia” and its somewhat anti-statist agenda contrasts with a great deal of the more state-centered work focused on other areas, such as Central Asia in particular.
 In a similar manner, Japan has a long history of excellent studies of individual borders, both its own and abroad, and particularly in Asia, but had lacked the kind of formal border studies network that brought diverse communities of scholars together elsewhere in the world.
 This was the initial motivation behind the establishment of the Global COE Program “Reshaping Japan’s Border Studies” at Hokkaido University from 2008 onwards.

 Today, the international profile of border studies in Japan is being developed rapidly, centered upon the successor to this Global COE Program at Hokkaido University, the Eurasia Unit for Border Research (UBRJ).
 Cooperating with this is the Japan International Border Studies Network (JIBSN), which brings together local governments at the border, from places like Nemuro, Wakkanai, the Ogasawaras, Tsushima and Yonaguni, with research institutes and think-tanks.
 Additionally, an NPO called the Japan Center for Borderland Studies has been set up in order to capitalize on the recent attention given to proposals for border tourism and to aid private efforts at reviving borderland regions.
-Based upon its links with these organizations, the Border Studies Research Module at the Center for Asia-Pacific Future Studies shall focus upon research in border studies in both Japan and the wider Asia-Pacific region, aiming to become one node in this growing border studies network.
+Based upon its links with these organizations, the Border Studies Research Module under the Graduate School of Law at Kyushu University shall focus upon research in border studies in both Japan and the wider Asia-Pacific region, aiming to become one node in this growing border studies network.
 The center is also plugged into global networks, with its members serving as the Japanese representative for the Borders in Globalization (BiG) research network based in Canada and serving as officers and the secretariat for the ABS Japan Chapter.

-The interdisciplinary character and conceptual innovation that marks out border studies generally renders it ideal to aid in the realization of this vision.
+The interdisciplinary character and conceptual innovation that marks out border studies means it is the ideal vehicle for Kyushu University's ambition of promoting interdisciplinary and international research.
 In addition, the Center’s focus on the Asia-Pacific region tallies nicely with what has until now been something of a lacuna in border studies efforts to achieve worldwide coverage, which is the lack of institutionalization achieved in the application of border studies outside of Europe and the United States.
-While contributing to the application of border studies at the global level and contributing to the increasing prominence and development of the field in Japan, Border Studies at Kyushu University will also aid in promoting high-quality, interdisciplinary research sought by the university in order to expand its burgeoning reputation for excellence across the humanities and social sciences, enhancing its contributions at the local, national and regional level and encouraging the development of a new generation of academics unintimidated by the challenges offered by borders of any description.
+While contributing to the application of border studies at the global level and to the increasing prominence and development of the field in Japan, Border Studies at Kyushu University will also aid in promoting high-quality, interdisciplinary research sought by the university in order to expand its burgeoning reputation for excellence across the humanities and social sciences, enhancing its contributions at the local, national and regional level and encouraging the development of a new generation of academics unintimidated by the challenges offered by borders of any description.